thillRobot/seam_detection/README.md

   - exposed `part2` (table) cloud and `filtered` outliers to rviz
   - added `ransac_params`  and `filter_params` to config files to adjust search without re-compile
   - added scenes `8in10in_tee` and `8in10in_tee_longclamps`
+- v1.6 (stable - main/devel - tagged 12/14/2022)
+  - changed branch name from `master` to `main`
+  - added files to run in docker container
+  - successfully tested in `ros:noetic-robot-focal` container, first time successfully testing in 20.04
+  - updated example launch commands in this README

 #### Things To Do: